Addicting Christmas Crack (Saltine Toffee Bark)

 When your caramel and crack base has baked, immediately remove it from the oven and sprinkle on your chocolate chips.
 Let the chocolate hang out for a minute, the heat from the caramel will warm it and make it easier to spread.
 Then spread the chocolate using an offset spatula.
 If it doesn’t melt, don’t worry, just pop the baking sheet back in the oven for roughly a minute or so then attempt the spread again!
 Then all that’s left to do is sprinkle on your toppings!

-Do you have to use saltine crackers to make chocolate saltine bark?
+Do you have to use saltine cracker to make chocolate saltine cracker toffee?

 If you aren’t a fan of saltine crackers, Ritz crackers will work equally well here.
 Can I also just say that they might be extra delicious because of all of that yummy buttery flavor!